 Housing & Neighborhood Development

 We work with numerous partners within and outside Wayne State to attract and retain new residents, and to ensure that the university's real estate development strengthens the neighborhood.
-We are a partner in the Live Midtown initiative, which has attracted and retained more than 1,600 residents in the neighborhood since 2011.
+We were a partner in the Live Midtown initiative, which attracted and retained more than 1,600 residents in the neighborhood between 2011-15.
 We are also partnering with several university departments and a private developer on The Vernor at Cass & Canfield, a nine-story, mixed-use development that will include apartments, retail shops, and a hotel/conference center in the South University Village District.